 In the early days Fionn took me out for many walks among the trees.
 He spoke his poetry to me.
 He told me about himself and how happy he would be if I would consent to be his wife.
 I had no trouble saying yes because the poetry and the nature under the trees had done their work, not to mind the rugged handsomeness of the huge man who was taking me out for the walks.

 We got married.
-I wore a rose coloured dress with flowers all over my hair, flowers were everywhere, thrown over and under my path as a great red stag took me on his back to the grove where Fionn Mac Cumhaill was waiting to marry me.
+I wore a dress the colour of a pale pink rose, flowers in my hair and over and under my path as a great red stag took me on his back to the grove where Fionn Mac Cumhaill was waiting to marry me.
 Everyone cheered and sang for three days and three nights and the only promise I had to make was to love him for my whole life and to never to leave that Dún for if I did that spell was outside, waiting for me.

 After a while our child was growing in my belly.
 We were Sadbh and Fionn, we were full of happiness and even as he came and went from our dun he went in the knowledge that I was safe from harm in there.
 That was until the Fianna were called over the bay to *Beinn Edair because there was news of great plundering ships coming in from the snowy lands.
 And so they had to be turned around by the Fianna with a walloping fear put into them bigger than any desire they’d ever have to come back.

 They were gone for a long time.
 I worried for them and I listened and I listened until one night I heard them coming and I rejoiced.
 My belly had grown to be noticeable and life was kicking inside me and I had been thinking how delighted Fionn would be, how he would caress my belly with his big loving hands.
 I ran to the gateway but what I saw and heard was not the return of Fionn and the Fianna.
 No, it was Doirche, the dark druid of the men of Dea waiting for me inside the sound and shape of my husband.
 I was too near the spell to save myself.
 This time it was locked.
 There was no way back.